Economics of NFTs: The Value of Creator Royalties

-The creator's optimization problem is to maximize her expected revenues described in Equations~\ref{eqn:lowprof},\ref{eqn:midprof}, \ref{eqn:highprof}, over $p_0$ and $r$.
+The creator's optimization problem is to maximize her expected revenues described in Lemma~\ref{lem:creator-revenue-multi} over $p_0$ and $r$.
 Denote these $u_c^*$ (at the optimal $p_0^*,r^*$) and let $u_{c,r=0}^*$ represent the creator's optimal revenues without royalties, that is, the optimal $p_0^*$ when $r=0$.

+To make further progress from here, it will be helpful to assume a distribution for $V$, as some of the conditions and results are distribution-specific.
+This will also help us illustrate the results visually.
+Here and below, we thus assume $V$ is exponentially distributed (the qualitative results continue to hold with other standard distributions as well).

-Given the space partition, the objective does have not continuous derivatives everywhere, and first-order conditions are complex in this case.
-Nonetheless, we have the following general results.
-We first show that absent royalties, the creator cannot extract the maximum possible revenues from the two end-buyers. \begin{theorem} If $V$ is non-degenerate, and royalties are ruled out, the creator selling two units \emph{cannot} extract the maximum possible revenue, that is, $u^*_{c,r=0} < 2E[V]$. \end{theorem} We then characterize the optimal solution and objective function when royalties ARE allowed, as well as the gap $\Delta$ that they generate compared to the case without royalties.
+Before fully solving the problem, we can already state the following result, showing some limits to the maximal achievable creator revenues, when not using royalties. \begin{theorem} If $V$ is exponentially distributed with parameter $\lambda$, and royalties are ruled out, the creator selling two units \emph{cannot} extract the maximum possible revenue, that is, $u^*_{c,r=0} < 2E[V]$. \end{theorem} In the next section, we characterize the optimal solution and objective function when royalties are allowed, as well as the gap $\Delta$ that they generate compared to the case without royalties.